MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_getforcurrentview_1363600702.md

 The brightness override object.

 ## -remarks
-This method fails if there is no [CoreWindow](../windows.ui.core/corewindow.md) on the calling thread.
+This method throws an access is denied exception if there is no [CoreWindow](../windows.ui.core/corewindow.md) on the calling thread.

 ## -see-also